Jimmy Mackin

 Hey [Name],

-Selling a home is a big decision—whether you go the For Sale By Owner (FSBO) route or work with an agent.
+Deciding to sell your home is a big decision, whether you go the For Sale By Owner (FSBO) route or work with an agent.
 Either way, there’s one moment that can catch sellers off guard: when the offers start coming in.

-There’s a lot more to an offer than just the price.
+There’s a lot more to an offer than just the listing price.
 Things like:

 The best way to prepare?
 Knowing your home’s true market value.

-If you’re thinking about selling, I’d be happy to put together a Comparative Market Analysis (CMA) that shows what homes like yours are actually selling for—not just what online estimates say.
+If you want to sell your home, I’d be happy to put together a Comparative Market Analysis (CMA) that shows what homes like yours are actually selling for - not just what online estimates say.
 It’s a simple way to make sure you’re pricing strategically and ready when buyers start making offers.

 Would you like me to prepare one for your home?